 Deadline: March 31st

-The Aga Khan Foundation provides 50/50 loans and master’s degree grants for post-graduate students from select Asian and African countries who are under age 30.
-Nationals from Egypt, Bangladesh, India, Pakistan, Madagascar, Uganda, Kenya, Tanzania, Syria, Tajikistan, Afghanistan, Kyrgyzstan, and Mozambique can use the funding to study in America, Canada, France, or the United Kingdom.
-Applicants must have genuine financial need, excellent academic merit, and work experience in their interest field.
+The Aga Khan Foundation provides 50/50 loans and graduate school grants for graduate students under 30.
+Only graduate students from select Asian, Middle Eastern, and African countries are eligible.
+Eligible Asian countries include Bangladesh, India, Pakistan, Afghanistan, Tajikistan, Kyrgyzstan.
+African countries include Madagascar, Uganda, Kenya, Egypt, Tanzania, and Mozambique.
+Syria is the only eligible Middle Eastern Country.
+They can use the funding to study in America, Canada, France, or the United Kingdom.
+Applicants must have genuine financial need.
+They must display excellent academic merit.
+They must also have work experience in their interest field.

 Contact